“Schweeet!” I thought to myself.

 Trust me — you want a reserve of energy, just like you want a reserve of emergency cash in the bank.
 That’s what I’ve got at dantian.
 If I stay up too late, or eat some stuff I shouldn’t have eaten, or if my wife tricks me into to watching an awful movie like “The Expendables 2” — then I’ve got energy reserves to help me handle the extra stress.

 Did you know that cultivating dantian is actually a form of visualization?
 At the end of every practice routine, we become gently aware of dantian.
 That’s visualization.
 That’s one way dantian is cultivated over time.

-There are many other ways to cultivate dantian — One Finger Zen, Warrior Qigong (zhan zhuang), and Sinew Metamorphosis, to name a few.
+There are many other ways to cultivate dantian — One Finger Zen, Warrior Postures (zhan zhuang), and Sinew Metamorphosis, to name a few.
 All of these methods help to build up the energy reserves, which in turn will all of extra energy to pool at dantian.

 What is your experience with dantian?
 Go ahead and share it in the comments section below.
 I’d love to hear what you think.
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.